HomeESA by StateESA Letter Texas

 What Your Texas ESA Letter Includes

 Our Texas-licensed mental health professionals serve renters across the state — from the capital, Austin, to its largest city, Houston, plus Houston, Dallas, Austin and San Antonio and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Texas?